2025 Calendar in the Store. Spring Newsletter posted under NEWS. To receive a newsletter, please send a note to [email protected]

 History

-Norcal Golden Retriever Rescue originated from the NORCAL Golden Retriever Club.
+Norcal Golden Retriever Rescue originated from the Norcal Golden Retriever Club.
 Like most responsible breed clubs, it recognized its obligation toward all dogs of its breed and established a committee of volunteers to form a rescue organization.
-In 1994, NORCAL Golden Retriever Rescue, Inc. was incorporated as a nonprofit corporation under section 501(c) (3) of the Internal Revenue Service code.
-NGRR’s Federal tax-exempt ID is 77-0392584.
+In 1994, Norcal Golden Retriever Rescue was incorporated as a nonprofit corporation under section 501(c) (3) of the Internal Revenue Service code.
+NGRR's Federal tax-exempt ID is 77-0392584.

 Volunteers

-We have over 150 volunteers throughout Northern California who generously donate their time and love to rescue displaced Goldens.
-Among these volunteers include a Board of Directors and local area Adoption and Surrender Area Coordinators who are arranged mostly by county.
-Each County Area Coordinator works with a network of area assistants who help provide temporary foster homes, rescue Goldens from animal shelters and surrendering families, transport dogs, evaluate the health and temperament of dogs, and perform a myriad of other tasks.
+We have over 250 volunteers throughout Northern California who generously donate their time and love to rescue displaced Goldens.
+Among these volunteers are a Board of Directors and local area Adoption and Surrender Area Managers who support the 42 counties we serve today.
+Each County Area Manager works with a network of Area Assistants who help provide temporary foster homes, rescue Goldens from animal shelters and surrendering families, transport dogs, evaluate the health and temperament of dogs, and perform a myriad of other tasks.
 We also have people who help us with support tasks such as coordinating volunteers, writing thank you notes, publishing our Newsletters and GoldenGram e-Newsletter, working at events, and community and vet outreach.
-See our Volunteer page if you would like to help us, or simply submit our Online Volunteer Application.
+See our Volunteer page if you would like to help us, or submit our Online Volunteer Application.

 Fosters

 A special volunteer position is to be a foster.
-Fosters are people willing to take surrendered or rescued Goldens into their homes, care for them, see that they get appropriate vet care (at NGRR expense), training, exercise, and otherwise prepare the dog for adoption.
+Fosters are people willing to take surrendered or rescued Goldens into their loving homes, care for them as part of their family, evaluate and ensure they get appropriate vet care (at NGRR's expense), training, exercise, and otherwise prepare the dog for a forever home.
 See our Online Foster Application if you would like to help us by becoming a foster.
+NGRR covers all dog expenses required to care for our dogs in our foster homes.

 Funding

-Our expenses are primarily for veterinary care, neutering and spaying, training, transportation, and administrative expenses such as printing and postage.
-We rely upon adoption donations, fundraising, and general Donations or our funding.
+Our expenses are primarily for veterinary care, neutering and spaying, training, transportation, and administrative costs such as printing and postage.
+We rely upon adoption donations, fundraising, and general Donations for our funding.
 Our online store sells our yearly NGRR Calendar and other Golden Retriever items.

 How we Operate

-We interview all adoption applicants in their homes to both qualify them for adoption and identify the type of dog that would make the best match for the household.
+We interview all adoption applicants in their homes to assess their suitability for adoption and identify the type of dog that would best match the household.

-When we accept a surrendered or stray Golden, the dog is placed in a foster home where we determine the dog’s medical and behavior to determine the next steps.
-While the dog is in our care, we complete required vet care and may enlist a trainer or Behaviorist if required.
+When NGRR accepts a surrendered or stray Golden, the dog is placed in a foster home where we determine the dog's medical and behavioral needs to determine the next steps.
+While the dog is in our care, we complete required vet care and may enlist a trainer or a Behaviorist if needed.

-The Area Coordinator and Foster family will evaluate the dog and determine the best loving home for the dog.
-Our Volunteers then review the list of all currently available dogs and the list of qualified adoption applicants and try to make the best match using phone calls, emails, home visits, and our website.
+Our Area Managers, Area Assistants, and the Foster family will evaluate the dog's needs and determine the best home for our Goldens.
+Our Volunteers then review the list of qualified adoption applicants and try to make the best match using phone calls, emails, home visits, and our website.

-When we see a good match, we arrange for the selected applicant to see the chosen dog to review the dog and schedule a home visit.
-If the Meet and Greet is a success, we proceed to sign the adoption contract and the applicant takes home the dog.
-A follow-up home visit will be scheduled following the adoption process to ensure a successful transition.
+When we identify a good match, we arrange for the selected approved applicant to meet the chosen dog, after reviewing the approved application, and schedule a 1-2 hour meet and greet at the Foster's home.
+If the meet and greet is a success, we proceed to sign the adoption contract, pay the adoption fee, and the applicant takes home the dog.
+A follow-up home visit will be scheduled following the adoption process to ensure a successful transition, and only after the follow-up visit do we finalize the adoption.